Sirze01/Scrabble_Junior_Game/ReadMe.txt

    -> Ask number of players from 2 to 4
    -> Robust in-game input/output: invalid moves of all types are prevented
-      -> We considered continuing the same word is possible for all turns - the rules are ambiguous in that regard -> Distinguish played tiles with colors (different for each player) -> Exchange and pass behaviours follow the original rules of the game -> In-game messages and commands are very explicit in this regard
+      -> We considered continuing the same word is possible for all turns - the rules are ambiguous in that regard -> Every aglomeration of 2 letters or more vertically or horizontally is a word - 1 char words are not considered words -> Naturally, you must continue or start words with only the letters with you have on hand -> Distinguish played tiles with colors (different for each player) -> Exchange and pass behaviours follow the original rules of the game -> In-game messages and commands are very explicit in this regard